jessicaguan/computer-vision/README.md

 For all the models, the train images and labels were split into 80% training set and 20% validation set.

 The models are too large to upload to GitHub, but the training, validation, and testing code can be found in this repository.
 The code for the HOG + SVM and SIFT + SVM models can be found in the file `SVMs.ipynb`.
 The code for the Resnet-50 and Mobilenet V2 models can be found in the `PretrainedCNNs.ipynb` file.
 The custom CNN code can be found in the file `KerasCustomCNN.ipynb`.

+The functions to test each model were created in the `test_functions.ipynb` file.